Should You Refinance Your Mortgage?

 Paying Off Your Loan Faster

-You might be able to pay off your mortgage in a shorter amount of time by changing the number of years of amortization.
+You might be able to pay off your mortgage in a shorter time by changing the number of years of amortization.

-This means you can shorten your original mortgage of 30 years to 15 years.
+This means you can shorten your original mortgage from 30 to 15 years.

 As a result, you'll save a significant amount of money in interest payments over the life of your loan.

-This new length—dropping down to 15 years-- offers you greater interest savings and, best of all, can also assist you in building equity faster than if you remained with your 30-year loan.
+This new length—dropping down to 15 years-- offers you more significant interest savings and, best of all, can also assist you in building equity faster than if you remained with your 30-year loan.

-On the flip side, if you refinance with another 30-year term to reduce your monthly mortgage payments, you’ll end up taking even longer to pay off your mortgage and paying more interest over the life of the mortgage.
+On the flip side, if you refinance with another 30-year term to reduce your monthly mortgage payments, you'll take even longer to pay off your mortgage and pay more interest over the life of the mortgage.

 But what if your finances change, and not for the better?